Catherine is a marketing & e-commerce specialist. She enjoys writing articles that help businesses improve their customer service strategies.

 We’ve rounded up some thoughts from business leaders to gain valuable insights into customer satisfaction.
 According to these experts, here are the top questions to ask for your CSAT surveys:

 Reyansh Mestry, Head of Marketing at TopSource Worldwide, advises prioritizing the question above in the CSAT survey.
 He believes this key question allows you to gauge the general customer sentiment.
+Including this question helps measure customer satisfaction and provides insight into how satisfied customers are with your company.
 He shares holistic client feedback on their payroll service company as an example:

 Mestry argues, “It’s crucial to ask customers what they think and feel about your brand in general.
 While they might support your business holistically, there may be some aspects they aren’t happy about.
 After all, no company is perfect.”